Criminal Justice Advocacy – Complexity Beyond the Courtroom

 Students can further immerse themselves in criminal justice law, policy, and practice through taking seminars that bring students into contact with leading criminal law scholars across the country to participating in clinics, lectures, and student groups.

-In this recorded session for prospective law students, Professor Mary Anne Franks discusses the basics of criminal law.
+(Listen: In this recorded session for prospective law students, Professor Mary Anne Franks discusses the basics of criminal law.)

 The faculty teaching in the criminal law area has published articles and books on a diverse array of topics.
 One professor has devoted twenty years to the Capital Jury Project and the Project's effort to decipher the inner workings of juries.
 Another professor is engaging in empirical research that digs down past myths and assumptions surrounding sex offenders as a way to understand the realities of sex offenders.